Chinese envoy going to US on Thursday for trade talks

-BEIJING — China’s chief trade envoy is going to Washington on Thursday for talks aimed at ending the tariff war between the world’s two largest economies.
+BEIJING — China’s chief trade envoy is going to Washington on Thursday for talks aimed at ending a tariff war.

-The Ministry of Commerce said Tuesday that Vice Premier Liu He will lead a delegation that will include China’s commerce minister and central bank governor and industry, technology and agriculture regulators.
+Vice Premier Liu He will lead a delegation that includes China’s commerce minister and central bank governor and industry, technology and agriculture regulators, the Ministry of Commerce said Tuesday.

 The two governments have made conciliatory gestures ahead of the talks including lifting or postponing punitive tariffs.
 But there has been no sign of progress toward settling their core disputes over Beijing’s trade surplus and technology ambitions.